kontena/kontena/docs/references/kontena-yml-variables.md

 ### `file`

-Read content from a file.
+Read content from a file into a variable.

 ```
 from: